CGCookie/retopoflow/docs/v4/polypen.md

 ## Cutting

-PolyPen can also be used as a simple knife.
-To make a cut, hold `Ctrl` and either hover over a selected edge if there is a selection, or any edge if there is no selection. `LMB` on the edge and then `LMB` on any edge that is connected to the same face.
+PolyPen can also be used as a knife.
+To make a cut, deselect everything and `Ctrl LMB` on an edge or vertex.
+Then, with that newly created vertex still selected, `LMB` on any edge or vertex that is connected to the same mesh island while continuing to hold `Ctrl`.
+You can also select any existing vertex or edge before knifing to start the cut from there.

+If you select an edge to start from and knife to another edge along the same face loop, PolyPen will insert a partial edge loop instead of a straight cut.
+This allows you to quickly insert partial loops along curved surfaces.

+You can make cuts into the middle of faces and PolyPen will split the face as soon as the cut reaches another side.
+If the cut does not reach another side, the newly created edges will remain as loose geometry.

+PolyPen's knife can automatically insert simple quad junctions if Knife Junctions is enabled in the tool properties.
+To insert a junction, start a cut on one side of a quad and end the cut on an adjacent side.

-PolyPen's knife cannot currently cut through multiple edges at the same time, cannot cut in the middle of a face, and does not have alignment guides like Blender's knife.
-We plan to improve the knife functionalty going forward.
-In the meantime, for more advanced features, it is recommended to use Blender's knife with the hotkey `K` and then use Retopoflow's [Mesh Cleanup operator](mesh_cleanup.html) on the result to snap the new vertices to the surface of the source object.
+You can also always use Blender's knife with the hotkey `K` and then use Retopoflow's [Mesh Cleanup operator](mesh_cleanup.html) on the result to snap the new vertices to the surface of the source object.

 ## Selecting

 The default selection mode for PolyPen is Vertex + Edge so that you can quickly tweak both vertices and edges.
 However, you can work in just Vertex mode if you find yourself accidentally selecting edges.

+General selection options for all tools can be read about on the [Retopoflow Mode](general.html) docs page under Selection.

 ## Transforming